FAQ

 What is the Community Education Service (CES)?

-CES is a program, within the Mental Health Collaborative of Alberta Health Services, that offers free education, both online and in-person, for parents and caregivers, and really anyone who wants to learn more about topics related to child and youth mental health.
+CES is a program, within the Mental Health Collaborative of Recovery Alberta, that offers free education, both online and in-person, for parents and caregivers, and really anyone who wants to learn more about topics related to child and youth mental health.

 What topics are covered in the Community Education Service programs?